rleroi/GO-Hash/README.md

 # GO-Hash
-A custom hashing algorithm made for fun
+A custom hashing algorithm made for fun with a variable hash length.
+The algorithm is inspired by Fibonacci sequences.

 # Usage
 `hash filename [hash-size in bytes]`